MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

     `winenclave.h` is the central include file for VBS enclaves and itself includes `windows.h`, `ntenclv.h`, `winenclaveapi.h`.

 1. Every DLL loaded in an enclave requires a configuration.
 This configuration is defined using a global `const` variable named `__enclave_config` of type [IMAGE_ENCLAVE_CONFIG](/windows/win32/api/winnt/ns-winnt-image_enclave_config64).
-In the sample code refer to `Samples/VbsEnclave/Test enclave/enclave.c`:
+In the sample code, refer to `Samples/VbsEnclave/Test enclave/enclave.c`:

     ```cpp
     const IMAGE_ENCLAVE_CONFIG __enclave_config = {